 It was on the most recent of these flights, the marathon between London Heathrow and Sydney Airport, that I started to read Women in Clothes.
 I must confess that I felt some trepidation about it before I picked it up.
 I’ve experienced a recurring disappointment with many books about fashion and dress and had a suspicion that this one prove to be no different.
 You know the kind I mean: they tend to prioritise a thin, absolute version of style over any content of substance, consisting of brief glosses about fashion serving to support the real focus, the fashion photographs, or self-indulgent essays without the weight of a good idea to draw them in a strong direction.
 Sheila Heti, one of the writers of Women in Clothes, describes something similar in her search for a volume about women’s thoughts on dressing.
 On the hunt in a bookstore, she found “books about Audrey Hepburn and books filled with pictures from Vogue, but nothing that felt useful to me at all.”

 It was this frustration that led her to conceive of Women in Clothes, a multi-authored book shaped by Heti, Leanne Shapton and Heidi Julavits, which explores women’s diverse experiences of clothing: of being dressed and appearing in clothes (which are two different things), negotiating embodied identity, of making and losing and finding garments.
-Woven in with these discussions are musings on the other aspects of human experience that fold around us and into our clothes: relationships with mothers and fathers, with lovers, with one’s self, and the full gamut of affect that clothes have the peculiar power to draw out: making a home of your body in a nest of fabric, brimming with your own electric sexiness, or smarting with self-consciousness about your own perceived lack of personal style.1 You can already tell that Women in Clothes is something entirely different.
+Woven in with these discussions are musings on the other aspects of human experience that fold around us and into our clothes: relationships with mothers and fathers, with lovers, with one’s self, and the full gamut of affect that clothes have the peculiar power to draw out: making a home of your body in a nest of fabric, brimming with your own electric sexiness, or smarting with self-consciousness about your own perceived lack of personal style.[ref]The idea of clothing as nest for the body derives from, is developed and advanced in Stella North’s thesis “Clothing the Space of Flesh: fashion as material narration”, University of Sydney 2014[/ref] You can already tell that Women in Clothes is something entirely different.

 What sort of women do you tend to notice or admire?